calamari-archive/my-sql-worm/Readme.md

 ## The Mission:

     The mission is to provide a simple to use, lightweight and extensible object-relation mapper for MySQL databases in Node.js.
 It should not get in the way, and support your way of coding.

+### Additional goals:

+* TDD development, so the code should have a very high test coverage

 ## Installation: